The Council is responsible for issuing premises licences for:

 Under the Gambling Act 2005, the Council regulates the provision of premises for gambling (for example, betting shops, bingo halls, amusement arcades), the provision of gaming machines in clubs and alcohol licensed premises and small society lotteries.

 A requirement of the Gambling Act 2005 is that each licensing authority adopts a Statement of Licensing Policy which must be reviewed every three years.
 This statement sets out the approach the Council will take when determining applications for new licences, variations and reviews.
-The current statement has been in effect since 2016 and during 2018, the Council sought the views of residents, business and statutory bodies, as part of a consultation exercise.
+The current statement covering the period 2019 to 2022 can be viewed in the 'Documents' section of this web page.